An ‘External’ on IT Outsourcing

 The first client is a global transport and logistics company which employs over 80,000 people and has an annual turnover exceeding 10 billion euros.
 Helmes uses approximately 20 people in four teams to serve this client.

 Even though they’ve been our client six years now, this client is clear that our relationship may not be forever, and all our agreements are for one business quarter with five days’ notice for cancellation.
 In practice, the client has always given us several months’ notice, and work peaks have lasted six months to two years, and the biggest period of time we’ve gone without work is three months.
-But we understand their need for a contractual safety mechanism which limits their risk.
+But we understand their need for a contractual safety mechanism that limits their risk.

 Personally, I don’t mind these maybe-not-forever business relationships.
 I love the honesty, and I respect my clients’ desire for absolute clarity.
 I know the risks and can plan for them.